After Hina Khan, Karanvir Bohra Plays Negative Role; Fans Compare Him To Darr’s Shahrukh Khan!

 Fans’ Reaction On KVB’s Film

 The movie reminded fans of Darr because of the sceneries and his role of psycho lover, which was played by Shahrukh Khan.
-Interstingly, Juhi Chawla is also seen in the film (maybe it is a guest appearance).
+Interestingly, Juhi Chawla is also seen in the film (maybe it is a guest appearance).
 It has to be recalled that KVB had played negative role (Viraj Dobriyal) in his earlier show Saubhagyavati Bhava, which starred Sriti Jha and Harshad Chopda.
 The film also reminded fans of KVB's old show.
 They were all in praise of KVB's acting.
 Even celebrities wished him good luck.

 Karanvir Bohra Compared To Darr’s Shahrukh